-Chinese journalist Sophia Huang Xueqin disappeared on September 19, one day before she was scheduled to board a plane to the United Kingdom to study at the University of Sussex.
-On September 27, the U.S.-Congress funded Radio Free Asia reported that Huang was being held in extrajudicial detention by government agents.
+Chinese journalist Sophia Huang Xueqin disappeared on September 19, 2021, one day before she was scheduled to board a plane to the United Kingdom to study at the University of Sussex.
+CPJ could not determine Huang’s whereabouts or health status in late 2022.

 Huang is a freelance journalist who has covered social issues on her personal blog since 2018.
 She previously worked as an investigative reporter for Chinese-language outlets Xinquaibao and Southern Metropolis Weekly, according to news reports.